Last Updated on February 9, 2024 by Carrie Stephens

 Although captive Quakers like to talk, they’re not noisier than other birds.
 If you care for several Quaker parrots, they’re likelier to resort to wild communication styles.

-Do All Quaker Parrots Talk?
+Not All Quaker Parrots Will Talk

 Quaker parrots (monk parakeets) often learn to repeat human words, but there’s no guarantee that a pet parrot will talk.
 Some Quakers communicate exclusively through wild vocalizations.

 Quakers are skilled mimics and talkers, so there will likely be an explanation for a bird not speaking.

 The most common explanation is not spending enough time training your parrot.
 As Quakers learn through imitation and aim to impress bonded humans, increase your interactions.